If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 Chileans are very friendly and hospitable (even more if you are in the countryside).
 They are lively and like to celebrate everything and anything.

 Remember one thing: no social commitment is ever 100% fixed.
-If a better plan comes up, Chileans will simply change their mind and not show up to a party they said yes to before.
+If a better plan comes up, Chileans will change their mind and not show up to the party they said yes to before.
 Sometimes they will not even let you know.
-Nobody gets offended, so you shouldn’t either.
-If 20 people said yes to your party, expect 10-15 people to show up.
+Nobody gets offended, so you shouldn’t, either.

 4. Women in power